ahts4962/nav-link-header/README.md

 # Nav Link Header

-The Nav Link Header plugin displays navigation links at the top of the notes.
+The Nav Link Header is a plugin for [Obsidian](https://obsidian.md/) that displays navigation links at the top of the notes.
 These links include backlinks annotated by a specific string, or previous, next, and up links of the daily notes.
 This plugin makes it easier to move between notes.